Motivically functorial coniveau spectral sequences; direct summands of cohomology of function fields: Introduction

 \section{Introduction}

 Let $k$ be our perfect base field.

 We recall two very important statements concerning coniveau spectral sequences.
 The first one is the calculation of $E_2$ of the coniveau spectral sequence for cohomological theories that satisfy certain conditions; see \cite{blog} and \cite{suger}.
 It was proved by Voevodsky that these conditions are fulfilled by any theory $H$ represented by a motivic complex $C$ (i.e. an object of $\dme$; see \cite{1}); then the $E_2$-terms of the spectral sequence could be calculated in terms of the (homotopy $t$-structure) cohomology of $C$.
-This result implies the second one: $H$-cohomology of a smooth connected semi-local scheme (in the sense of \S4.4 of \cite{3}) injects into the cohomology of its generic point; the latter statement was extended to all (smooth connected) primitive schemes by M. Walker.
+This result implies the second one: $H$-cohomology of a smooth connected semi-local scheme (in the sense of \S4.4 of \cite{3}, i.e. actually an affine essentially smooth one) injects into the cohomology of its generic point; the latter statement was extended to all (smooth connected) primitive schemes by M. Walker.

 The main goal of the present paper is to construct (motivically) functorial coniveau spectral sequences converging to cohomology of arbitrary motives; there should exist a description of these spectral sequences (starting from $E_2$) that is similar to the description for the case of cohomology of smooth varieties (mentioned above).